cityresearch/map673/module-03/lesson-03.md

 });
 ```

-Next, let's create that function and write the code for client side data processing.
+Next let's create that function and write the code for client side data processing.

 ## Processing data client-side: binding attribute data to geometries